 On April 4, Human Nature shared some of our favorite photos taken at the Reteti Elephant Sanctuary, with stories about the elephants and the caregivers who look after them.
 The sanctuary rescues orphaned elephants from across northern Kenya.
 These baby elephants have fallen into wells, been abandoned by their herds, come into conflict with humans or were left orphaned by poachers.
 Working with partners from the Northern Rangelands Trust, Kenyan Wildlife Service, Conservation International and others, Reteti rescues these elephants from the wild, protects them, feeds them during a critical stage in life and trains them for eventual release back to the wild.

 However, local communities and elephants didn’t always co-exist easily.
 On March 23, Human Nature discussed the work that needs to be done in the villages outside Kruger National Park in South Africa.
 Kruger National Park is as far from the northern plains of Kenya as New York is from Utah.
 And yet the two places share a common challenge: how to conserve wildlife while delivering justice to communities.

 For these villages, it’s easy for communities to ignore the plight of clumsy elephants that fall into their water holes at night and break down fences by accident, but elephants are valuable to their ecosystems.
-On March 28, Human Nature explained four ways elephants benefit your life including planting trees, which fights climate change.
+On March 28, Human Nature explained four ways elephants benefit your life a including planting trees, which fights climate change.

 “My Africa” is Conservation International’s third virtual reality project, following “Valen’s Reef” and “Under the Canopy.”
 The virtual reality approach, says Sanjayan, is bringing the nature documentary into the 21st century and aimed at growing new levels of support for conservation.
 “Virtual reality can give viewers that in-depth experience that is so needed to build empathy and, we hope, inspire action.”